microsoft/azureconfidentialledger-app-samples/insurance-app/README.md

 - Build and deploy using `HUGGINGFACE_TOKEN=<hugging_face_token> bash deploy-aci.sh`

 Note: This sample provides ssh access to the container for debugging and exploration.
-Production use should remove this and in the `arm-template.json` directly run the python processor
+Production use should remove this and in the `arm-template.json` directly run the python processor.

 ### Testing the sample against a local TPAL